abdelkimo/or-tools/doc_sources/MANUAL/source/manual/objectives/golomb_first_model.rst

 ..  raw:: latex

-    The next chapter~\ref{manual/search_primitives:search-primitives} is entirely devoted to the subject of search strategies.
+    The next chapter~\ref{manual/search_primitives:chapter-search-primitives} is entirely devoted to the subject of search strategies.

 ..  only:: html

-    The next chapter :ref:`Defining search primitives in constraint programming <search_primitives>` is entirely devoted to the subject of search strategies.
+    The next chapter :ref:`Defining search primitives in constraint programming <chapter_search_primitives>` is entirely devoted to the subject of search strategies.